 Why is it important to choose a niche?

-Resource Efficiency
+Resource efficiency

-Authority Building
+Authority formation

 How many types of niche?

-A Broad Niche is a huge topic.
-Examples are Health, Wealth, or Technology.
+A broad niche is a huge topic.
+Examples are health, wealth, or technology.

-- Pros: There are millions of readers.
+Advantage: Has millions of readers.

-2. Sub Niche
+Sub Niche

-A Micro Niche is very focused.
-An example is “Keto diet for vegan athletes.”
-This is the best for beginners.
-It is very easy to rank because almost nobody else is doing it.
-People will trust you very fast because you are so specific.
+A micro niche is very focused.
+An example is “The Keto Diet for Vegan Athletes.”
+It is best for beginners.
+It’s very easy to rank because almost no one is doing it.
+People will trust you very quickly because you are very specific.

 Which is best for you?